 General Policies.
 Dividends from net investment income, if any, generally are declared and paid at least once a month by the Fund.
 Distributions of net realized securities gains, if any, generally are declared and paid once a year, but the Trust may make distributions on a more frequent basis for the Fund.
-The Trust reserves the right to declare special distributions if, in its reasonable discretion, such action is necessary or advisable to preserve its status as a regulated investment company or to avoid imposition of income or excise taxes on undistributed income or realized gains.
+The Trust reserves the right to have the Fund declare special distributions if, in its reasonable discretion, such action is necessary or advisable to preserve the Fund's status as a regulated investment company or to avoid imposition of income or excise taxes on realized and undistributed ordinary income or capital gains.